10 Top Tips to Stay Warm This Winter

 7: Maintain the temperature

 Keep the rooms you use mostly warm throughout the day.
-Use your heating timer to heat the living room during the day and the bedroom just before you go to sleep, utilize your oven when you are in the kitchen!
+Use your heating timer to heat the living room during the day and the bedroom just before you go to sleep, utilise your oven when you are in the kitchen!
+Timing can be your best friend when it comes to reducing your heating costs.

 8: Limit the use of your bathroom fan

 The bathroom fan makes your space significantly colder, instead of containing the warm humidity.
 Open your bathroom instead after a warm shower to spread the humidity throughout the house.
-However, if your house is prone to mould, make sure to use the bathroom fan for at least a few minutes.
+However, if your house is prone to mould, make sure to use the bathroom fan for at least a few minutes, ventilation is absolutely crucial and can’t be sacrificed for a bit of heat.

 9: Spend more time upstairs